 Mutually exclusive events

-Because Ec is a function of the probability of failure and other potentially variable parameters, it also must have changing and mutually exclusive values at each failure time interval, t.
+Because Ec is a function of the probability of failure and other potentially variable parameters, it can have changing and mutually exclusive values at each failure time interval, t.
 Individual Ec calculations for each time interval are mutually exclusive because they are derived from mutually exclusive failure probabilities.